iRomanyshyn/ZabbixDenazification/README.md

 You can generate the necessary icon files using ImageMagick or GIMP.
 These custom icons should be stored in the `/usr/share/zabbix/branding/custom-icons/` directory.

-With these changes, the only elements left that indicate this is a Zabbix system are the URL, overall design, and mentions in templates.
+With these changes, the only elements that indicate this is a Zabbix system are the URL, overall design, and mentions in templates.

 ## Custom Branding